Applications are currently closed and will open again in May for the 2023 tax year.

 In subsequent years, your November advance tax notice will indicate you have a zero balance and your June tax notice will include the advance and main tax notice amounts.
 You may defer both portions without being penalized as long as you continue to qualify for tax deferment and you renew your application on or before the July tax due date.

-Here's what you can expect if you apply outside of the recommended application time:
+If you apply outside of the recommended application time

 If you applied after your property taxes are due, you must pay any late payment penalties to your municipality.
 Only your current year’s taxes classed as residential (class 1) and residential and farm (class 1 and 9) will be deferred.
 Property taxes for classes 2 to 8 must be paid directly to your municipality and cannot be deferred.